kevinross/android_debuggable_tool/README.md

 The idea is that you can use the standard tools and the standard framework to write and debug code running in a subprocess, a subprocess that more than likely is a root process.

+Note that while the java code for all this is included in the release build, the native code won't be.
+The java code is set up to no-op all debug code if the native library doesn't exist.'

 ## Usage

 ### Setup